Toggle: English / Spanish

 - Maintain pressure until the bleeding stops.
 When it has stopped, tightly wrap the wound dressing with adhesive tape or a piece of clean clothing.
 Place a cold pack over the dressing.
 Do not peek to see if the bleeding has stopped.

 - If bleeding continues and seeps through the material being held on the wound, do not remove it.
 Simply place another cloth over the first one.
 Be sure to seek medical attention.

-- If continuous pressure hasn't stopped the bleeding and bleeding is extremely severe, a tourniquet may be used until medical help arrives or bleeding is controllable.
+If continuous pressure has not stopped the bleeding and bleeding is extremely severe, a tourniquet may be used until medical help arrives or bleeding is controllable.

-- It should be applied to the limb between the bleeding site and the heart and tightened so bleeding can be controlled by applying direct pressure over the wound.
+- The tourniquet should be applied to the limb between the bleeding site and the heart and tightened so bleeding can be controlled by applying direct pressure over the wound.

 - Check the tourniquet every 10 to 15 minutes.
 If the bleeding becomes controllable, (manageable by applying direct pressure), release the tourniquet.

-- DO NOT peek at a wound to see if the bleeding is stopping.
-The less a wound is disturbed, the more likely it is that you'll be able to control the bleeding
+DO NOT peek at a wound to see if the bleeding is stopping.
+The less a wound is disturbed, the more likely it is that you will be able to control the bleeding.

 Seek medical help if:

 Use good judgment and keep knives and sharp objects away from small children.

 Stay up-to-date on vaccinations, especially immunization for tetanus.